CONFERENCE | CALL FOR SUBMISSIONS

 Final Review & Confirmations

-- Advisory Board reviews Phase 2 presentations in mid-November
+- Advisory Board reviews Phase 2 presentations in November

-- Phase 2 submitters are notified of their status in December: Declined or Accepted
+- Phase 2 submitters are notified of their status at the end of December: Declined or Accepted

 - Submitters who miss the deadline to submit their presentation plans for review will be automatically declined; exceptions will not be made

-- Submitters who sent in their presentation by the deadline but were not accepted to speak will receive a discount on a conference pass
+- Submitters who sent in their presentation by the deadline but were not accepted to speak can receive a discount on a conference pass

 The Advisory Board will review and rate submissions based on the following criteria: